What you will learn in this post:

 Mostly known for their dried flower vapes, Pax has become a leading vape cartridge producer in 2017 due in part to their super sleek and stylish concentrates pen, the Pax Era.
 The pen’s thin, rectangular shape is unlike any other, making their cartridges, called “pods,” a high quality specialty item.

 So there you have it.
-The best and worst vape cartridges of 2015 & 2016, and much more to come in 2017.
+The best and worst vape cartridges of 2020.

 We’ll update this page regularly with new cartridge additions, so visit us again to learn about new cartridge brands & products.